ask a tutor

 Yes, you may still use eTutoring to receive help online, and we are directing all students who want written feedback on their writing assignments to use eTutoring.

-If you want to use eTutoring for their Live Tutoring functions, you can still do that!
-But we do ask that you try to keep those sessions to a minimum and, whenever possible, use Ask a Tutor instead.
-When you use Ask a Tutor, you have the benefit of receiving help from tutors you already know and who know very well the classes you are taking here at Edmonds.
+If you want to use eTutoring for their Live Tutoring functions, you can still do that--it's a great way to get help with classes we do not offer live tutoring for!
+But we do offer quite a few subjects for Live tutoring on Ask a Tutor: Live, and in general, we ask that whenever possible, you use one of our Ask a Tutor services instead of eTutoring.
+When you use either version of Ask a Tutor, you have the benefit of receiving help from tutors you already know and who know very well the classes you are taking here at Edmonds.